vojtech-pail/gs-ticket-costing-report/README.md

 ### 1) Setting up access tokens for authentication with APIs
 #### Google Cloud Platform
-* Set up a project in Google Cloud Platform console and allow Google Sheets API
+* Setting up a project in Google Cloud Platform console and allowing Google Sheets API
-* Create service account that will edit the Google Sheets document
+* Creating service account that would edit the Google Sheets document
-  * The document had to be shared with this account and (with editor rights)

 #### ASANA
-* Create Personal Access Token
+* Creating Personal Access Token

 *In this demo I have included a fake ASANA's PAT directly in the `const.py` file for the demonstration purposes only.
 The recommended solution is to have this secret stored in an environment variable.*

 ### 2) Extracting the list of developers
 Extracting all the users of ASANA workspace using `users.get_users()` function and selecting only developers.
-The result was saved to the `dev_team.csv` file (only demo data here).
+The result was saved to the `dev_team.csv` file (again, only demo data here).

 ### 3) Setting up a configuration Google Sheets document
 A configuration Google Sheets document was used to store references to the final Google Sheets reports for individual clients in the form of each report's GID (the GID of each report was added after the report was created).